 - 1. For Senior Housing Projects, Universal Design Standards are required for 100% of all project units. - 2.
-Accessible routes of travel to the dwelling units with accessible 34" minimum clearopening-width entry, and 34" clear width for all doors on an accessible route.
-To achieve the 34" opening, ensure sufficient space is provided for the rear door swing. - 3.
+Accessible routes of travel within the dwelling units with accessible 34" minimum clear-opening-width entry, and 34" clear-opening-width for all doors on an accessible route.
+To achieve the 34" opening, ensure sufficient space is provided behind the rear doors to allow opening to a full 90-degree swing. - 3.
 Interior doors with lever hardware and 42" minimum width hallways. - 4.
 Fully accessible bathrooms complying with ADA 2010 and CBC 11(B).
-In addition, a 30" x 48" clearance parallel to and centered on the bathroom lavatory vanity allowing for a parallel approach. - 5.
-Accessible kitchens (meeting the requirements of ADA 2010).
-A 30" x 48" clearance parallel to and centered on the front of all major appliances and fixtures (refrigerator, oven, dishwasher and kitchen sink). - 6.
-Accessible master bedroom size shall be at least 120 square feet (excluding the closet), shall accommodate a queen size bed, shall provide 36" of clearance around three (3) sides of the bed, and shall provide required accessible clearances, free of all furnishings, at bedroom and closet doors.
-The master bedroom closet shall be on an accessible path. - 7.
-Units that include communication features for audio or visually impaired residents, alarms and doorbells shall extend into all habitable rooms and bathrooms and shall fully comply with all requirements of UFAS/ADA 2010 (mandatory application in 4% communication feature units).
-If this feature is design-build, it should be clearly identified in the plans at the time of design review. - 8.
-Closets and balconies shall be located on an accessible route. - 9.
-Universal Design principle units shall be distributed throughout the project consistent with 24 CFR Section 8.26. - 10.
-Universal Design principle units shall have an ISA symbol of minimum 1" x 1", located within the unit (below the door viewer) and mounted per 11(B) 703.
+In addition, a 30" x 48" clearance parallel to and centered on the bathroom vanity lavatory allowing for a parallel approach. - 5.
+Accessible kitchens (meeting the requirements of ADA 2010 and CBC 11B).
+Additionally, a 30" x 48" clearance parallel to and centered on the front of all major appliances and fixtures (refrigerator, oven, dishwasher and kitchen sink). - 6.
+Accessible master bedroom size shall be at least 120 square feet (excluding the closet), shall accommodate a queen size bed, shall provide 36" of clearance around three (3) sides of the bed, and shall provide required accessible clearances, free of all furnishings, including required maneuvering clearances at bedroom and closet doors.
+The master bedroom closet shall be on an accessible route. - 7.
+Units that include communication features for audio or visually impaired residents, alarms and doorbells shall extend into all habitable rooms and bathrooms and shall fully comply with all requirements of UFAS/ADA 2010 (mandatory application in the 4% communication feature units).
+If this feature is design-build, it should be clearly identified in the plans at the time of design review.

-- 11. Senior housing projects are required to integrate these Universal Design Requirements for all project units and include the installation of grab bars and the installation of the tub seat at the accessible bathroom.
-Non-senior Universal Design units do not require installation of tub seat and shower spray unit these features can be designed to be adaptable. - 12.
-Universal Design Principle requirements shall be clearly listed and delineated on the plans. - 13.
-Applicant must obtain confirmation from a CASp that the above Universal Design requirements have been met.
+- 8. Closets and balconies shall be located on an accessible route. - 9.
+Senior housing projects are required to integrate these Universal Design Requirements for all project units and include the installation of grab bars at the toilet and bathtub at the accessible bathroom. - 10.
+Universal Design Principle requirements shall be clearly listed and delineated on the plans. - 11.
+Applicant must obtain confirmation from a CASp that the above Universal Design requirements have been incorporated into the construction documents and the constructed units.